hashworks/Phergie-Wolfram-Alpha/README.md

 new \Phergie\Irc\Plugin\React\Command\Plugin,
 new \hashworks\Phergie\Plugin\WolframAlpha\Plugin(array(
     'appid' => 'your-app-id', // Required.
 Set your appID. https://developer.wolframalpha.com/portal/apisignup.html
-    'useMetric' => true // Default.
+    'useMetric' => true, // Default.
 Use metric system for results.
-    'processingReply' => true // Default.
+    'processingReply' => true, // Default.
 Show or hide the 'Processing ...' reply.
+    'limit' => 5// Default.
+Limit the number of lines send to a channel or user.
 )),
 ```